lfcj/EssentialFeed/README.md

 -   Avoid using the queries such as `cells` or `images`.
 Instead use `.matching(identifier:)`.
 This is less flaky So avoid `app.cells` alone and do `app.cells.matching(identifier:)`, for example.

+-   UI tests need to be reset because they keep a state, so it is important to clean the state before running any tests.
+-   Never interfere with business logic to run UI tests, only change infrastructure details like the network client.

 [1]: https://www.essentialdeveloper.com/articles/the-minimum-you-should-do-to-prevent-memory-leaks-in-swift